 September’s cooler weather and moist soils offer ideal conditions for fall planting.
 Begin planting spring flowering bulbs in mid-to-late September.
 Late summer into early autumn is the best time to divide perennials that bloom in spring and summer.
 Plant trees and shrubs, allowing enough time for roots to develop before the ground freezes.

-Prepare for first frost.
-Dig tender perennials such as cannas, begonias, gladiolus.
-Discard tops and store bulbs, corms, and rhizomes in dry peat moss or vermiculite.
+Prepare for the first frost.
+Dig up tender perennials such as cannas, begonias, and gladiolus.
+Discard the tops and store bulbs, corms, and rhizomes in dry peat moss or vermiculite.

-Restock bird feeders and put out fresh water to help birds migrating south.
+Restock bird feeders and put out fresh water daily to help birds migrating south.

 For more information, visit or call the Plant Clinic at 630-719-2424.